How You Might See the 500 Error

 The best way to find contact information for a website is through a WHOIS search, using the domain name (e.g. facebook.com) as your search term.

 If an email address isn't listed, try email@example.com, replacing website.com with the actual website name.
 Sending a message to the site via their social networking profile is another good idea.

 - Come back later.
 The 500 Internal Server Error message is one of the most common HTTP error messages seen when checking out during an online purchase so sales are often disrupted.
 This is usually a great incentive to resolve the issue very quickly.

-Even if you're getting the 500 error on a site that doesn't sell anything, as long as you've let them know about the problem, there's little more you can do than wait it out.
+Even if you're getting the 500 error on a site that doesn't sell anything, like YouTube or Twitter, as long as you've let them know about the problem, there's little more you can do than wait it out.

 Errors Like the HTTP 500 Error